auth0/docs/articles/migrations/guides/extensibility-node12.md

 ## Summary of the migration

-The Webtask runtime powering the following Auth0 features utilize Node 8:
+The Webtask runtime powering the following Auth0 features use Node 8:

 * Rules
 * Hooks